lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 5.**

-1\.A good man is benevolent, but a benevolent man is not always good.
+1\.
+A good man is benevolent, but a benevolent man is not always good.

-2\.A good man is prudent, but a prudent man is not always a good man.
+2\.
+A good man is prudent, but a prudent man is not always a good man.
 There must first be goodness and then its fruits.
-"Make the tree good, "etc.— *G.R.*
+"Make the tree good, "etc.— *G. R.*

 **Verse 5.** "Lending."

-1\.It is to be done.
+1\.
+It is to be done.

-2\.It is to be done as a favour; borrowing is seeking alms.
+2\.
+It is to be done as a favour; borrowing is seeking alms.

-3\.It should be done very discreetly.
+3\.
+It should be done very discreetly.
 Add to this a homily on borrowing and repaying.

 **Verse 6.**

-1\.In this life the Christian is,
+1\.
+In this life the Christian is,

 a.
 Steadfast;